Why scholars are diagramming neural network models: Introduction

 \section{Introduction}

-Diagrams are a signifier, cognitive aid, and communication channel.
+Diagrams are a signifier, cognitive aid, and mediator of communication.
 In describing software systems, diagrams often provide a level of abstraction that facilitates an understanding of the overall structure, and the relation between the computational artifacts of the system.
 Software system diagrams have a dual role bridging between cognition and communication of humans, and representation of mechanisms entailed by machines.
 In the words of \citet{horn2002visual}: "Visual language has the potential for increasing human bandwidth, the capacity to take in, comprehend, and more efficiently synthesize large amounts of new information".

-In the field of AI, the pace of development is high, and as such conferences are the most prestigious academic venues.
+In the field of AI, which feature many NN models, the pace of development is high, and as such conferences are the most prestigious academic venues.
 In their scholarly proceedings, we find that the majority of papers include a system architecture diagram by way of structural explanation.
-This is common across Computer Science and other system-centric domains.
+This is common across Computer Science and other model-centric domains.
 What is less common is the variety of these representations, even when compared with other research and engineering domains.
 Despite being based on similar and mathematically-well-formalised computational artifacts, such as neural networks, the diagrams have very low consistency.
-In this paper, we utilise the opportunity provided by the lack of convention to gain insight into the way the creators of AI systems are choosing to communicate their systems.
+In this paper, we utilise the opportunity provided by the lack of convention to gain insight into the way the creators of NN models are choosing to communicate their models.
+This follows the recent thinking of \citet{even2021lines}, who explores medieval scholastic diagrams and the insight they provide into the thinking of their creators.

 This study is motivated by a number of questions.
-Why are diagrams being used to describe NN systems?
+Why are diagrams being used to describe NNs?
 Why are the diagrams so heterogeneous?
-What would be the impact if this heterogeneity was reduced through standards or guidelines?
-In order to make progress towards these broad questions, we investigate the following hypotheses: \begin{itemize} \item H1: There is a relation between content included in NN system diagrams and their role in the scholarly community as conceptual models. \item H2: There are visual encoding prioritisations which align with subcategories within mental models theories. \item H3: At present, guidelines for diagram creation would be beneficial for communication. \end{itemize}
+Progress is made to this end through drawing together recent empirical experiments \citep{marshall2020understanding,marshall2021corpuslong,marshall2021structuralist,marshall2020researchers}, supported by the following synthesis and reasoning: (i) There is a relation between content included in NN diagrams and their role in the scholarly community as conceptual models, and (ii) There are visual encoding prioritisations which align with subcategories within mental models theories.